franroa/jenkins-test/README.md

 - Test the client against the application running in a container from the docker image used in the deploy
 - Metrics
 - Idempotency Keys
+- Migrate maven to gradle
 - Type responses (The version of jackson that dropwizard is using seems to be failing when deserializing dates)
-- Migrate maven to gradle
+- Change snake case to camel case in "expires_at"